exowanderer/WikidataChat/README.md

 Please adhere to the Wikimedia Community Universal Code of Conduct when contributing.

 ## License
-WikidataQAChat is open-source software licensed under the MIT License.
+WikidataChat is open-source software licensed under the MIT License.
 You are free to use, modify, and distribute the software as you wish.
-We kindly ask for a citation to this repository if you use WikidataQAChat in your projects.
+We kindly ask for a citation to this repository if you use WikidataChat in your projects.

 ## Contact
 For questions, comments, or discussions, please open an issue on this GitHub repository.
 We are committed to fostering a welcoming and collaborative community.